VismayRathodH/Project-3-Quiz-Generator/README.md

 # Project-3-Quiz-Generator
-Perfect quiz generation platform for, School and daily tasks exams
+Perfect quiz generation platform for, School and daily tasks exams, even you can dowload this as a PDF